-We are dedicated to eradicating the issue of Commercial Sexual Exploitation of Children utilizing evidenced based, victim-centered, survivor informed prevention and awareness education and the creation of a restoration home.
+We are dedicated to eradicating the issue of Commercial Sexual Exploitation of Children utilizing evidenced based, victim-centered, survivor informed prevention and awareness education and the creation of a therapeutic treatment facility.

 “Human Trafficking, also known as trafficking in persons or Modern Slavery, is a crime that involves compelling or coercing a person to provide labor services or to engage in commercial sex acts.
 The coercion can be subtle or overt, physical or psychological.
 Exploitation of minors, children under the age of 18, for commercial sex is Human Trafficking, regardless of whether any form of force, fraud, or coercion was used”